vinissou/OldRetriever/README.md

 # Retriever

 An old project for quick searching really huge text files, the code is a mess with a lot unfinished features and experiments but it actually works in a brute force kind of way.
-And it has some weird features that are useful sometimes, like searching between limiters (like {}, (), etc), returning a whole line and a range of characters ignoring lines.
+And it has some weird features that are useful sometimes, like searching between limiters (like {}, (), etc), the positions of the search term in the file and returning a whole line and a range of characters ignoring lines.

 It's so simple, that just for fun I once tested in OpenWatcom and was able to compile it all the way to ancient MS-DOS versions and Windows 3.1.
 I might do that again one of these days, but I need to set up a lot of virtual machines for that.